• By - Narsimha Chary

 Correct PIO: University Registrar (usually the designated PIO).
 Vice-Chancellor's secretariat for escalation.

-Questions our advocates ask:
+Questions our legal team ask:

 • The specific decision, the date, and the officer who took it